Segal Lab Research

 The incidence of nontuberculous mycobacteria (NTM) and bronchiectasis has steadily been on the rise and surpasses that of Mycobacterium tuberculosis (Mtb) in the United States and other developed countries.
-The mechanisms that lead to increased susceptibility to these environmental bacteria are not understood and human genetics are poorly associated with this disease suggesting that other environmental factors are likely important.
-In addition, therapeutic approaches have high toxicity and limited effectiveness.
-We have described how the lung microbiome of patients with this disease is quite diverse and almost never dominated by Mycobacterium.
-Thus, our program focuses on the effects of the lower airway microbiome (beyond the known pathogen) on the host immune phenotype as a tool to further explore the clinical phenotypes (for example radiology and FACED scores) that can be predictive of recalcitrant disease.
+The mechanisms that lead to increased susceptibility to this environmental mycobacterium in certain individuals are poorly delineated.
+The association with human genetic abnormalities is weak, thus suggesting that other environmental factors are likely important players.
+In addition, therapeutic approaches have high toxicity and limited efficacy.
+We have described how the lung microbiome of patients with this disease is diverse and almost never dominated by Mycobacterium.
+Our current research focus is on the effects of the lower airway microbiome (beyond the known pathogen) on the host immune phenotype as a tool to further explore the clinical phenotypes (for example radiology and FACED scores) that can be predictive of recalcitrant disease.
 We have also developed a murine model to uncover the mechanistic underpinnings of this heterogeneous disease.

 Mycobacterium Tuberculosis (TB)

 Mycobacterium tuberculosis remains the leading infectious disease in the world, claiming 1.5 million lives annually.
 The majority of individuals with latent tuberculosis remain symptom-free and non-infectious.
-However, among those individuals, there is an approximately 12% lifetime risk of developing active TB.
+However, among those individuals with latent TB, there is an approximately 12% lifetime risk of developing active TB.
 Preliminary studies indicate that the microbiome may have a role in the pathogenesis, and that treatment is likely to have an extensive impact on long-term human microbiome diversity.
-In collaboration with scientists in South Africa, we are interested in exploring changes in the gut and airway microbiome occurring in patients with tuberculosis before and during treatment for active tuberculosis that may explain subjects’ susceptibility to active disease and response to treatment.
+Through our collaboration with scientists in South Africa, we are interested in exploring changes in the gut and airway microbiome occurring in patients with tuberculosis before and during treatment for active tuberculosis that may better explain susceptibility to active disease and response to treatment.

-In this disease, early mortality is predominantly related to acute transplant rejection and pulmonary infections.
-Over time, the declining survival rates are primarily attributed to loss in the graft function secondary to chronic lung allograft dysfunction (CLAD).
-The search for the causes of CLAD in transplant recipients has been elusive.
+Early mortality after lung transplantation is predominantly related to primary graft dysfunction (PGD), acute rejection, and pulmonary infections.
+Over time, declining survival rates are primarily attributed to a loss in graft function secondary to chronic lung allograft dysfunction (CLAD).
+The search for causes of CLAD in transplant recipients has been elusive.
 Early post-transplant complications such as severe PGD and acute rejection constitute important risk factors for the subsequent development of CLAD.
-Other clinical entities such as circulating donor-specific antibodies, gastroesophageal reflux, and pulmonary infections (due to cytomegalovirus, Pseudomonas aeruginosa, Staphylococcus aureus, Aspergillus) are associated with the development of CLAD.
-We are therefore conducting studies utilizing longitudinally collected lower airway, upper airway, and blood samples from lung transplant recipients to identify lower airway microbiota signatures associated with changes in immune phenotype and development of CLAD.
+Other clinical entities such as circulating donor-specific antibodies, gastroesophageal flux disease, and certain pulmonary infections including cytomegalovirus, Pseudomonas aeruginosa, Staphylococcus aureus, and Aspergillus are also associated with the development of CLAD.
+We are therefore conducting studies utilizing longitudinally collected lower airway, upper airway, and blood samples from lung transplant recipients to identify lower airway microbiota signatures associated with changes in host immune response, acute rejection, and CLAD.